Mortgage Loans Denied In Underwriting: Why And How Often Does This Happen?

 Rejection hurts.
 And it’s even more upsetting when it gets in the way of buying your dream home.

 Once you get your offer accepted, it may feel like there’s nothing that’ll stop you.
-But pump the brakes, just a bit.
-There’s one last hurdle you’ll need to go through.
-It’s called the underwriting process and it’s used to determine whether your loan application – and your chances of buying the home you want – will be accepted or rejected.
+But, unless you’re a cash buyer there’s one last hurdle you’ll need to go through before everything’s final.
+It’s called the mortgage underwriting process, and it’s used in real estate to determine whether your loan application – and your chances of buying the home you want – will be accepted or rejected.

-To avoid falling into that percentage of hopeful buyers, it’s important to understand how underwriting works, the top reasons why mortgage loans are denied in underwriting and tips for preventing loan denial.
+It’s important to understand how underwriting works, the top reasons why mortgage loans are denied in underwriting and some tips for preventing loan denial.

-The underwriting process happens when the lender verifies your income, assets, debt and property.
-This information is needed to ensure you’re in a good position to take on the financial responsibilities that come with a mortgage and that it’s a good investment for the lender.
-It helps assess the risk of lending to you.
+The underwriting process happens when your lender verifies your income, assets, debt, credit and property.
+This information is needed to ensure you’re in a good position to take on the financial responsibilities of a mortgage and that it’s a good investment for the lender.
+In short, it helps your lender determine the risk of lending to you.

 Underwriting occurs once you’ve completed your mortgage application and all required documents are turned in for the underwriter to review.
 Requested documents may include: